Overview of CSA Farm Shares

 Q: A year-round CSA in New England?
 What does that look like?

-A: 2024 will be our nineteenth growing season as a CSA farm.
+A: 2025 will be our twentieth growing season as a CSA farm.
 Ten years ago, we challenged ourselves and our members to take our seasonal CSA program to the next level: year-round Farm Shares.
-With creative use of winter cold storage and greenhouse production, we’re now able to distribute our Farm Shares 48 out of 52 weeks each year (for our four, twelve-week seasons).
+With creative use of winter cold storage and greenhouse production, we’re now able to distribute our Farm Shares 48 out of 52 weeks each year.

-• Spring: A combination of our own produce greens from our greenhouses and hearty storage crops in the early spring; fresh mushrooms from our caves; fresh crops from our fields later in the spring such as green garlic, baby salad greens, radishes, herbs, etc. — as well as local pantry items sourced from our favorite farmers and producers across New England.
-Pantry items include favorites such as freshly ground cornmeal from Elmendorf Baking in Cambridge; Karma Coffee beans roasted just down the road from the farm; fresh bread from local bakeries; preserved and pickled summertime fruits and veggies from local farms; dry beans from Maine, maple syrup from Vermont, and wildflower honey from our friends at Boston Honey Company.
+Spring: A combination of our own produce — greens from our greenhouses and hearty storage crops in the early spring; fresh mushrooms from our caves; fresh crops from our fields later in the spring such as green garlic, baby salad greens, radishes, herbs, etc. — as well as local pantry items sourced from our favorite farmers and producers across New England.
+Pantry items include favorites such as fresh bread from Nashoba Brook Bakery in Concord; Karma Coffee beans roasted just down the road from the farm; preserved and pickled summertime fruits and veggies from local farms; dry beans from Maine, maple syrup from Vermont, and wildflower honey from our friends at Boston Honey Company.
 As a “Pantry Share,” it is inspired by the many talented producers who supply their artisanal foods to our Boston farmstores year-round, to help satisfy our spring cravings for eating local food, grown and prepared with love.

-• Summer and Autumn (Peak Season): Here’s a detailed look at some of the produce our customers can expect in their Farm Share boxes at three different times in the summer and fall.
+Summer and Autumn (Peak Season): Here’s a look at some of the produce our customers can expect in their Farm Share boxes at three different times in the summer and fall.

-• Early Summer Share: Napa cabbage, rainbow chard, fennel, arugula, spring carrots, fresh herbs, green garlic, hakurei turnips, summer squash, baby bac choi, scallions, spring beets, head lettuce, garlic scapes, shiitake mushrooms.
+Early Summer Share: Napa cabbage, arugula, spinach, spring carrots, fresh mint, greenhouse cucumbers, summer squash, baby bac choi, scallions, spring beets, head lettuce, garlic scapes.

-• Late Summer Share: Heirloom tomatoes, beefsteak tomatoes, Roma tomatoes, cherry tomatoes, eggplant, broccolini, cucumbers, hot peppers, sweet peppers, fresh onions, green oakleaf lettuce, red leaf lettuce, Thai basil, zucchini, cured garlic, and blue oyster mushrooms.
+Late Summer Share: Heirloom tomatoes, beefsteak tomatoes, Roma tomatoes, cherry tomatoes, eggplant, field cucumbers, hot peppers, sweet peppers, fresh onions, head lettuce, zucchini, sweet corn, cured garlic, blue oyster mushrooms.

-• Autumn Share: Rainbow carrots, butternut squash, watermelon radishes, purple daikon, Tuscan kale, arugula, leeks, escarole, fresh ginger, head lettuce, broccolini, cauliflower, spinach, black pearl oyster mushrooms.
+Autumn Share: Rainbow carrots, butternut squash, watermelon radishes, Tuscan kale, cabbage, leeks, escarole, head lettuce, broccolini, cauliflower, spinach.

 Q: Can I customize the weekly contents of my Farm Share?